Top Serverless Monitoring Tools in 2022

 - On-and-off customer support

-Lumigo is a real-time platform for distributed environment monitoring that helps developers track scenarios and generate detailed, data-based reports.
+Lumigo is a real-time platform for distributed environment monitoring that helps AWS serverless development company to track scenarios and generate detailed, data-based reports.
 A sleek, intuitive interface is one of the platform’s selling points along with DevOps prioritization and timeline management.
 However, the feature range is limited and only suits the needs of smaller-scale project managers.

 - Wide range of log and metric types